-There are at least three ways that people ended up with the surname Warland:
+There are a number of ways that people ended up with the surname Warland:

 According to Paul Vinogradoff, in an essay on Villainage in England 'It is not difficult to draw the inference (that) the etymological connexion for 'wara' is to be sought in the German word for defence -- 'wehre.'
 The manor defends itself or answers to the king for seven hides.
 (Paul Vinogradoff, English society in the eleventh century: essays in English medieval history(1908)).